commtech/cfscc/README.md

 [Github](https://github.com/commtech/cfscc/releases).

-### Using the API

-##### Quick Start Guide
+### Quick Start Guide

-There is documentation for each specific function listed below, but lets get started with a quick programming example for fun.
+Lets get started with a quick programming example for fun.

 _This tutorial has already been set up for you at_ [`examples/tutorial/`](https://github.com/commtech/cfscc/tree/master/examples/tutorial).